 - Dr Anmar Ali Khamesi - consultant (A&E)

 - Dr Jennifer Currigan - consultant (A&E)

 - Anna May Charles - deputy head of nursing for A&E

 - Vinayak Bhandwalkar - lead emergency nurse practitioner

 - Thomas Heffernan - service manager for emergency medicine

 The entrance to the A&E department is in Bridport Road, Edmonton, London N18 1QX.
-The A&E entrance is shared with the UCC and is about 80 metres from the hospital’s main entrance in Bull Lane and is next to the visitors’ car park.
+The A&E entrance is shared with the urgent treatment centre and is about 80 metres from the hospital’s main entrance in Bull Lane and is next to the visitors’ car park.